You are currently signed in as .

 Larger planes meant lower prices, and lower prices meant more passengers than ever before.
 Meanwhile, airplanes had long been put to other uses.
 Alongside the commercial airline industry, the general aviation industry included roughly 80 percent of all registered aircraft in the United States.
 Manufacturers such as Cessna and Piper created smaller, usually piston-engine planes, for such purposes as pilot training, aerial sports such as skydiving, and private pleasure flying.
 Later, the jet engine was adapted for general aviation use in executive and business transport services.
 Private mail and package delivery companies such as Federal Express and United Parcel Service began to build fleets of their own.

 Until 1978, the airline industry was strictly regulated by the Civil Aeronautics Board.
 Air travel was largely dominated by a handful of giant companies.
 In an effort to increase competition within the industry, the Airline Deregulation Act of 1978 removed these controls.
 The airline industry entered a chaotic period in which many airlines failed, while others merged and many new ones appeared.
 Ticket fares decreased for some larger, more frequently traveled destinations.
-But for smaller destinations, fares rose drastically.
+For smaller destinations, however, fares rose drastically.
 Nonetheless, the industry underwent an explosion in the number of passengers flying each year.

 In the 1990s, a more profitable hub-and-spoke system began to emerge in which airlines based their operations in one or more cities.
 An economic downturn, however, coupled with the enormous competition of the last decade, took its toll on the airlines.
 The sudden end of the Cold War meant an end to unlimited government defense spending, causing a crisis among aircraft manufacturers.
 In the industry itself, fewer and fewer jobs were being created, and many were being lost.